 - Medication will make you into a zombie – This simply isn’t true unless you are on the wrong medication.
 The truth is, the correct medication neither energizes or de-energizes you.
 If I had to make a metaphor for what ADHD medication does, I would compare it to driving through fog.
 Anybody can drive in the fog, but it is very difficult to see.
 Medication clears this fog away for me.
 With a clearer vision, I’m able to speed through tasks that otherwise would have consumed a lot more energy.
 That means I can use my energy for other things besides being frustrated.

 - Medication turns you into someone other than yourself – Not at all.
 Medication has absolutely no effect on who I am as a person.
 I will say this: some people experience irritability at a high dose.
 Some people ( me ) find themselves to be a little crabby at the end of the day when their medication is wearing off.
 That said, I am a crabby person by nature.
 It isn’t just the medicine (lol).

 - Medication will make you a hopeless addict, scraping at the bottom of your purse and panhandling on the side of the freeway – Umm. . . no. Just . . . no. In all fairness, the drugs have the capacity to become addictive HOWEVER if you are taking them properly under the supervision of the professional prescribing them to you, that risk will be well mitigated.

 We all need tools

 Whatever you decide, don’t let anyone shame you for it.
 It is really up to you, there’s no right or wrong here.
 Just like Prince said in the song, some people die trying to be free, they waste away trying to be whatever other people expect them to be.
 Don’t live your life trying to meet other people’s expectations.
+ADHD medication can help you focus, avoid procrastination, and be an all-around better person.
 THAT is the most important lesson of all.
 Never fear, we’ll have more on that later.

 Until next time,